Short address for this page: www.oecd.org/knowledgeeconomy

 Past GFKE events

 The GFKE is intended to become an annual event, with varying themes, open to participants from OECD member countries and partners outside the OECD membership.
-The first event was held in Paris in September 2011, and the second was in Korea in September 2012.
-The third is scheduled for 22-23 October 2013 in Istanbul, Turkey.
+The first event was held in Paris in September 2011, the second was in Korea in September 2012 and the third one in October 2013 in Turkey.

 2011: Better Innovation Policies for Better Lives (Paris, 12-13 September)